Constellation-Labs/documentation-hub/nodes/validator/manualInstall/nonRootUser.md

 We should now be completely out of our Node.

-Your Terminal should return to your local system's prompt (Apple/Linux) or, if you are using an application like PuTTy, you may see the window *completely exit* and *disappear*. **This is expected behavior**.
+Your Terminal should return to your local system's prompt (Apple/Linux) or, if you are using an application like PuTTy, you will see the window *completely exit* and *disappear*. **This is expected behavior**.

 :::tip
 **WINDOWS USERS**